gkapfham/codepalousa2021-presentation-typer/slides.md

 <div class="flex row">

 <div class="text-7xl text-orange-600 font-bold mt-5 ml-4 mb-4">
-What are the downsides of these packages?
+What are the downsides of these tools?
 </div>

 </div>